go-gorm/gorm.io/pages/docs/query.md

 //// user -> User{Id: 111, Name: "Jinzhu", Age: 20}
 ```

-## Assign
+### Assign

-Assign argument to results regardless it is found or not
+Assign argument to struct regardless it is found or not

 ```go
 // Unfound